Knights of Peter Claver: Modern era

 In more recent years, order has responded to the charitable appeals of many national and international organizations such as the NAACP, the United Negro College Fund, Catholic elementary and secondary schools, Xavier University of Louisiana, the National Urban League, the Sickle Cell Anemia Foundation, The Sister Thea Bowman Black Catholic Educational Foundation, the International Alliance of Catholic Knights, the National Black Catholic Congress, the National Black Catholic Clergy Caucus, the National Black Sisters Conference, and the National Council of Negro Women.

 A Fourth Degree for the Auxiliary, the Ladies of Grace, was established for members of the Ladies Auxiliary in 1979.

 In 2006, the U.S. Conference of Catholic Bishops renewed a grant to the organization to continue the National Environmental Health and Justice Literacy Project, a program designed to educate citizens of poor communities about environmental health hazards.
 Recently, the organization has provided disaster relief support on several occasions and has adopted numerous social justice causes as its mantra.
 Most notably, the Junior Division (youth) are promoting clean water initiatives and sufficient housing for the world's underserved in addition to their efforts to eradicate diabetes in the black community.

 The order established their first and only collegiate units in 2018, at Xavier University of Louisiana.

 Name

 The order is named after St. Peter Claver, a Jesuit priest from Spain who ministered to Africans enslaved in Cartagena, Colombia, South America, in the 17th century.
 Peter Claver is said to have converted more than 300,000 of them to Catholicism.

 Organization

-The organization is active in the United States of America and South America.
+The organization is active in the United States and South America.
 It has over 400 Councils (men) and Courts (ladies) throughout the U.S. and on San Andres Island in Colombia.
 For youths between the ages of 7 and 18 years old, the organization has Junior Councils (young men) and Junior Courts (young ladies).

 Members of the Fourth Degree Knights are addressed as "Sir Knight," and members of the Fourth Degree Ladies of Grace are addressed as "Gracious Lady."

 The Knights are member of the worldwide International Alliance of Catholic Knights.